-TRAP: This question is tricky because it's not positive.
+TRAP: This question is tricky, because it's not positive.
 The worst way you can answer is by playing up your strengths.
 You can't say that your weakness is that you work hard and care too much.

 Although applicants believe self-promotion is the way to land a job, the evidence shows otherwise.
-Interviewers tend to give the highest ratings to applicants who are more concerned with being seen accurately than positively.
+Interviewers tend to give the highest ratings to applicants who are more concerned about being seen accurately than positively.

 TRICK: The honest answer wins.
 Don't be arrogant.
 You can't use this question to prove how wonderful you are.
 However, don't select your worst trait, the one you would like to hide even from yourself.
 Choose a characteristic that bothers you and slightly conflicts with your skills and motivation.